mastasalami/AAUCleanCodeWebCrawler/readme.md

 `mvn test`

 ## Run the crawler
-Run the following command in the project directory:
+Run the following commands in the project directory:

+`mvn package`

+`java -jar target/WebCrawler-1.0.jar`